it-TranKhaiHoang/DES-Encrypt-Decrypt-Demo/README.md

 This is a simple application that demonstrates the encryption and decryption of data using the Data Encryption Standard (DES) algorithm.
 It utilizes the Streamlit framework to provide a user-friendly interface for performing encryption and decryption operations.

+## Demo URL

+You can access the live demo of this application at [trankhaihoang.com](https://trankhaihoang.com).
+The demo allows you to perform encryption and decryption operations using the DES algorithm.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: